-Fundamental Research.
-The molecular and cellular bases of neurodegenerative diseases are still poorly understood.
-In order to develop better therapies, scientists at DZNE investigate how nerve cells are damaged and which targets are most relevant for the development of new medicines.
+The molecular and cellular mechanisms of neurodegeneration are still poorly understood.
+In order to develop better therapies, the DZNE investigates how neurons are damaged and which targets are relevant for the development of new drugs.
+Further information

 The DZNE works closely with university clinics to develop new approaches for prevention, diagnosis and treatment of neurodegenerative diseases.
 This includes research on early diagnosis, biomarkers, new drugs, and the effects of physical activity on the brain.
 Further information

 The DZNE's "Rhineland Study" examines which protective and risk factors influence the health of adults up to old age.
 The plan is to involve up to 30,000 participants from the Bonn area and register their health development over decades.
 The results are intended to contribute to health promotion and the development of preventive measures against neurodegenerative and other age-related diseases.
 Further information